Skip to main content

 Every team running AI agents today is making a choice, whether they realize it or not.
 The choice is between “we try to convince the agent to behave” and “we’ve made it so the agent doesn’t have to behave in order to be safe.”
 The gap between these two postures grows with every new capability we hand to agents.

 What’s missing is adoption.
-People are waiting for their cloud provider to ship a managed service, or for their agent framework to add a “sandbox mode” checkbox (some already do).
+People are waiting for someone else to solve it: their cloud provider, their agent framework, anyone.
 Simon Willison’s normalization of deviance again: nothing has gone wrong yet, so the current posture feels fine.
 It’s not fine.
 It’s just lucky.

 1. We hit an ingress bug along the way where Gondolin’s proxy prematurely closes forwarded HTTP requests, causing Kestrel to close without responding.
 Follow along with #84 for the fix. ↩︎